Welcome to the 2022 Edition

 - Shuttles from Durango are not furnished by the event but could be pre-arranged with Hermosa Tours.
-Shuttles with Hermosa Tours must be prepaid 48hours in advance and refunds are only offered if the entire even cancels due to extreme weather.
+Shuttles with Hermosa Tours must be prepaid 48hours in advance and refunds are only offered if the entire event cancels due to extreme weather.
 Or let’s coordinate on the CTC Forum to arrange carpools!

-- Finish at the western terminus of the CT, where it meets Junction Creek Road- all the way at the end, by the bathrooms and first sign of any pavement.
+- Finish at the western terminus of the CT, where it meets Junction Creek Road- all the way at the end, by the bathrooms and the first sign of any pavement.

 Bring a Light

 Alpine MTB and the Weather Factor 9er!